ArcheWizard/Password_Manager/docs/background-jobs-observability.md

 Blueprint for scheduled tasks, telemetry, and diagnostics in Secure Password Manager.

+**Implementation Status**: This document outlines planned features for v1.9+.
+As of v1.8.4, background job scheduling is not yet implemented; the application focuses on interactive CLI/GUI workflows.

 ## Objectives

 - Automate maintenance (breach cache refresh, rotation reminders, backup verification).